Black People Shouldn't Own Guns

 Frequently Asked Questions

-What does Pew Research Center data say about Black gun ownership?
+What does Pew Research Center data suggest about Black people's views on gun ownership?

-A Pew Research Center poll found that 54% of Black individuals believe guns protect them from crime.
-This contradicts the common media narrative that Black people are largely against gun ownership.
+A Pew Research Center poll cited by Colion Noir found that 54% of Black people believe guns protect them from crime.
+This contradicts the media narrative that Black individuals are predominantly anti-gun.

-What systemic issues are ignored in the gun control debate?
+What systemic issues does Colion Noir believe are ignored in the gun control debate?

 More 2nd Amendment & Law Videos You Might Like